advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

     population(Y, X) >= population(scotland, X)

-Finding normal paths this way helps practicing the understanding of how they relate to path semantics.
+Finding normal paths this way helps practicing the understanding of how they relate to path semantics and equations.

 You get better at expressing your thoughts in a very concise and formal way.
 Equations are easier to understand when there are multiple ways of expressing them, and the path semantical notation makes it easy to use it in proofs.